 You will receive £50 for each time you undergo the pH probe and sleep testing at the beginning and the end of the study.
 This is to compensate you for your time and travel costs.
+We may ask you to partake in an additional 25 minute phone interview to see if we can get any information to further improve the study.
+For this, the interview will be audio-recorded and transcribed (typed up) by an external company.
+All audio recordings will be de-identified such that it will be impossible to recognise you from the recording.
+Participants who take part in interview will receive an additional £25 to take part.
 If for any reason you do not complete the study, the sum you receive will be in proportion to the time you have committed to the study.